MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/overview-analytics.md

 ### Data instrumentation for your core SaaS product or app

 This is the instrumentation that you'll do for your browser-based SaaS app irrespective of whether you’re integrating with Teams or not.
 If you have a browser-based SaaS app, in all likelihood, you'll have this instrumentation already done in your code.
 This is how you can see click analytics and customer lifecycle analytics.
-You can also see conversion analytics metrics such as, bounce rate, page views, unique visitor count, session counts, engagement time, click through rate etc. and many more for your web app.
+You can also see conversion analytics metrics, such as bounce rate, page views, unique visitor count, session counts, engagement time, click through rate etc. and many more for your web app.

 ### Data instrumentation in your app specific to Teams